Heritability of autism

-Though genetic linkage analysis have been inconclusive, many association analyses have discovered genetic variants associated with autism.
+Though genetic linkage analyses have been inconclusive, many association analyses have discovered genetic variants associated with autism.
 For each autistic individual, mutations in many genes are typically implicated.
 Mutations in different sets of genes may be involved in different autistic individuals.
 There may be significant interactions among mutations in several genes, or between the environment and mutated genes.
 By identifying genetic markers inherited with autism in family studies, numerous candidate genes have been located, most of which encode proteins involved in neural development and function.
 However, for most of the candidate genes, the actual mutations that increase the likelihood for autism have not been identified.
 Typically, autism cannot be traced to a Mendelian (single-gene) mutation or to single chromosome abnormalities such as fragile X syndrome or 22q13 deletion syndrome.

 10–15% of autism cases may result from single gene disorders or copy number variations (CNVs)—spontaneous alterations in the genetic material during meiosis that delete or duplicate genetic material.
 These sometimes result in syndromic autism, as opposed to the more common idiopathic autism.
 Sporadic (non-inherited) cases have been examined to identify candidate genetic loci involved in autism.
 A substantial fraction of autism may be highly heritable but not inherited: that is, the mutation that causes the autism is not present in the parental genome.

 Although the fraction of autism traceable to a genetic cause may grow to 30–40% as the resolution of array comparative genomic hybridization (CGH) improves, several results in this area have been described incautiously, possibly misleading the public into thinking that a large proportion of autism is caused by CNVs and is detectable via array CGH, or that detecting CNVs is tantamount to a genetic diagnosis.
 The Autism Genome Project database contains genetic linkage and CNV data that connect autism to genetic loci and suggest that every human chromosome may be involved.
 It may be that using autism-related sub-phenotypes instead of the diagnosis of autism per se may be more useful in identifying susceptible loci.